synshop/RaspberryPiCoding101/README.md

 just drag the icons you need from the Pi application menu in the upper left
 1. [Clone this first SD card onto all the others](https://beebom.com/how-clone-raspberry-pi-sd-card-windows-linux-macos/) so all Pi's are set up identically for the class.
 Optionally, you may use
 [PiShrink](https://github.com/Drewsif/PiShrink) to reduce the .img size and time to write to subsequent SD cards.
+See also [Etcher](https://www.balena.io/etcher/) for a fancy UI way to do this.

 ### Sources